 External Ids for CHMP2B Gene

 This gene encodes a component of the heteromeric ESCRT-III complex (Endosomal Sorting Complex Required for Transport III) that functions in the recycling or degradation of cell surface receptors.
 ESCRT-III functions in the concentration and invagination of ubiquitinated endosomal cargos into intralumenal vesicles.
 The protein encoded by this gene is found as a monomer in the cytosol or as an oligomer in ESCRT-III complexes on endosomal membranes.
 It is expressed in neurons of all major regions of the brain.
 Mutations in this gene result in one form of familial frontotemporal lobar degeneration. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CHMP2B Gene

 CHMP2B (Charged Multivesicular Body Protein 2B) is a Protein Coding gene.
-Diseases associated with CHMP2B include amyotrophic lateral sclerosis 17 and chmp2b-related frontotemporal dementia.
-Among its related pathways are Disease and Endocytosis.
+Diseases associated with CHMP2B include dementia, familial, nonspecific and amyotrophic lateral sclerosis 17.
+Among its related pathways are Infectious disease and Endocytosis.
 GO annotations related to this gene include protein domain specific binding.
 An important paralog of this gene is CHMP2A.

 UniProtKB/Swiss-Prot for CHMP2B Gene